Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/tabs-groups-controlgroups.md

 Tabs have a string [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Label) that can be set, which is visible in UI as the header for the tab.

 The [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Label) can be auto-generated based on the tab's [Key](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Key) property.
-For instance, a tab with [Key](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Key) of `TableDesign` will automatically assign `Table Design` as the [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Label) value.
+For instance, a tab with [Key](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Key) of `"TableDesign"` will automatically assign `"Table Design"` as the [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Label) value.
 The auto-generated default can be overridden by setting the [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Label) property.

-> [!TIP]
-> See the [Label and Key Tip Generation](../controls/auto-generation.md) topic for more information on auto-generated labels.
+See the [Label and Key Tip Generation](../controls/auto-generation.md) topic for more information on auto-generated labels.

 ### Key Tips

 Tabs support key tips.
 When a tab's key tip is accessed, the tab is selected and its child key tip scope is activated to further access controls contained within the tab.

 The [RibbonTabItem](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem).[KeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.KeyTipText) can be auto-generated based on the tab's [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Label) property.
-For instance, a tab with [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Label) of `Home` will automatically assign `H` as the [KeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.KeyTipText) value.
+For instance, a tab with [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Label) of `"Home"` will automatically assign `"H"` as the [KeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.KeyTipText) value.
 The auto-generated default can be overridden by setting the [KeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.KeyTipText) property.

-> [!NOTE]
+> [!TIP]
 > Since the [Key](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Key) will auto-generate a [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Label), and [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Label) will auto-generate [KeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.KeyTipText), it is often only necessary to specify the [Key](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Key) and allow both the [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.Label) and [KeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonTabItem.KeyTipText) to be auto-generated!

-> [!TIP]
-> See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.
+See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.

 ### Defining Tabs